-AHSL 8341 Laboratory Rotation II (3:0:3) Second of three laboratory rotations required in the Ph.D. program.
+AHSL 8341 Laboratory Rotation II (3:3:0:0:3) Second of three laboratory rotations required in the Ph.D. program.
 The primary purpose of the Laboratory Rotation is to provide doctoral students with the opportunity to experience different laboratory environments and research areas and in so doing, assist him or her in choosing a research area for dissertation work.
 No textbook is required.

-AHSL 8342 Laboratory Rotation III (3:0:3) Third of three laboratory rotations required in the Ph.D. program.
+AHSL 8342 Laboratory Rotation III (3:3:0:0:3) Third of three laboratory rotations required in the Ph.D. program.
 The primary purpose of the Laboratory Rotation is to provide doctoral students with the opportunity to experience different laboratory environments and research areas and in so doing, assist him or her in choosing a research area for dissertation work.
 No textbook is required.

-AHSL 8350 Intermediate Statistical Methods (3:3:0) Intermediate concepts of research and statistics for communication and rehabilitation scientist.
+AHSL 8350 Intermediate Statistical Methods (3:3:3:0:0) Intermediate concepts of research and statistics for communication and rehabilitation scientist.
 ISBN: 0-13-171640-9

-AHSL 8360 Advanced Statistical Methods (3:3:0) Advanced concepts of research and statistics for communication and rehabilitation scientist.
+AHSL 8360 Advanced Statistical Methods (3:3:3:0:0) Advanced concepts of research and statistics for communication and rehabilitation scientist.
 No textbook is required.

-AHSL 9000 Doctoral Dissertation The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
+AHSL 9000 Doctoral Dissertation (v:v:0:0:v) The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
 No textbook is required.

-AHSL 9001 Doctoral Dissertation The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
+AHSL 9001 Doctoral Dissertation (v:v0:0:v) The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
 No textbook is required.

-AHSL 9002 Doctoral Dissertation The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
+AHSL 9002 Doctoral Dissertation (v:v:0:0:v) The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
 No textbook is required.

-AHSL 9003 Doctoral Dissertation The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
+AHSL 9003 Doctoral Dissertation (v:v:0:0:v) The Doctor of Philosophy degree in Communication Sciences and Disorders is a research degree and is conferred only in recognition of high achievement in independent scientific research and scholarship.
 No textbook is required.

-Courses may also include curriculum from graduate programs in the Department of Speech, Language and Hearing Sciences.
+Courses may also include curriculum from graduate programs in the Department of Speech, Language, and Hearing Sciences.
 Individualized degree programs also include courses from departments at Texas Tech University and the Texas Tech University Health Sciences Center.